TachyonicProject/luxon/docs/source/tutorials/wsgi_web.rst

 Luxon's HTTP Client returns a luxon response object.
 Because our API returns JSON formatted data, we can access it as a dict from the response's ``.json`` attribute.
 Of course, when the login is successful, we'll receive a token in the response.
-We update the ``req.user_token`` attribute with this value.
+We update the ``req.unscoped_token`` attribute with this value.
 This will save the user's token in the current :ref:`session<base_session>` so that we can use it for future requests as well.
 Luxon also caters for session `domain` s and `tenant` s, but this is beyond the scope of this tutorial, so they are set to ``default``.
 Lastly, the session is saved to persist this data, and we redirect the user to the home page.